Learn Oneida

 Reciprocal

-To translate this sentence into Oneida, let‘s first take the root word for "to like", nuwehseʔ, and apply the reflexive prefix: atatnuwehseʔ.
-This is now an A-stem word so we can look at the red pronominals table to find the corresponding prefix for "Someone and I", which is yaky.
+To translate this sentence into Oneida, first take the root word for "to like", nuwehseʔ, and apply the reflexive prefix: atatnuwehseʔ.
+This is now an A-stem word so we can look at the subjective pronominals table to find the corresponding prefix for "Someone and I", which is yaky.
 So far we have yakyatatnú·wehse̲ʔ, but if you look in the previous section, this means "Someone and I like ourselves".
-To make it reciprocal, we add te at the beginning.
+To make it reciprocal, add te at the beginning.

 So the result is: teyakyatatnú·wehse̲ʔ.